Garden Gazpachocomments (4) August 17th, 2009

 8 or 10 fresh basil leaves, minced

 When tomatoes are ripe and in season this simple, savory soup is the perfect way to begin a meal, or to enjoy for lunch, perhaps with some bread and cheese.
 This is not a ho-hum, cold, watery soup; it is packed full of flavor.
 If you don't want to roast and peel the pepper, you can use it raw.
-If you like psicy food, use the chile pepper-if not, leave it out.
 The soup can be made well ahead and refrigerated.
-It should be served cold, however, not straight out of the refrigerator--allow it to sit out at room temperature for 20 to 30 minutes.
-I like this best garnished with homemade garlic croutons.
+It should be served cold, but not straight out of the refrigerator--allow it to sit out at room temperature for 20 to 30 minutes.
+I like this best garnished with garlic croutons.
+Click here for garlic croutons recipe.

-In a food processor, combine the tomatoes, onion, pepper, garlic, cucumber, and chile if using it.
+In a food processor, combine the tomatoes, onion, pepper, garlic, and cucumber.
 Process, using the pulse button, until it is almost pureed.
 There should be a few bits of vegetable to bite down on; it should not be totally smooth.
-Stir in 1 tablespoon of vinegar or lemon juice, olive oil, bitters, salt, pepper, and basil.
+Stir in 1 tablespoon of vinegar or lime juice, olive oil, bitters, salt, pepper, and basil.
 Refrigerate for at least an hour before serving.

-Remove from refrigerator about 20 minutes before serving and taste for seasoning; adjust with vinegar or lemon juice, salt, or pepper.
-Serve cold garnished with croutons.
+Remove from refrigerator about 20 minutes before serving and taste for seasoning; adjust with vinegar or lime juice, salt, or pepper.
+Serve cold garnished with garlic croutons.